Class Diagram for the Hotel Management System

 The interviewer can introduce some additional requirements in the given hotel management system, or they can ask some follow-up questions.
 Let's see examples of the additional requirements:

 Discount: A discount will be applied to the payment depending on special events such as the new year, branch opening, and so on.
-The class diagram provided below shows the relationship of Discount
+The class diagram provided below shows the relationship of Discount with the BillTransaction class:

 We have successfully designed the class diagram for the hotel management system.
 Let’s move to the next lesson to see how we can construct the sequence diagram for the system.